curtispuetz/pypp-docs/docs/advanced/making_pypp_easier.md

 # Making Py++ easier and reducing undefined behavior

+Note: its not recommended to read this page before you've read [memory ownership tools](../lang_features/memory_ownership_tools.md).
+Furthermore, this is an advanced topic that you could come back to later after you know a little more about Py++, and have maybe experienced situations where your Py++ code runs differently via C++ vs. Python (thats my light recommendation).
+However, if you are very interested in programming language design, this page might be interesting for you early on.

 I mentioned in the [index page](../index.md) that Py++ would aspire to throw transpiler errors for programs that lead to undefined behavior and programs which run differently via the C++ executable vs. the Python interpreter.

 I came up with a set of rules that can be followed, where if you follow them, then your code will run the same via the C++ executable and Python interpreter.
 For that reason, if you follow these rules, then I am thinking you can reason about your code as if it were Python code, which should make Py++ easier to use.